-Entrepreneurship for Kids Program Encourages Entrepreneurship Education from an Early Age By Galit Zamler
+Entrepreneurship for Kids Program for Teaching Entrepreneurial Studies in Schools By Galit Zamler

-Entrepreneurship for Kids Program (EFK) - school enrichment program to teach entrepreneurial skills which are essential for success in life.
+This Entrepreneurship for Kids Program (EFK) is an Israeli enrichment program for schools for teaching entrepreneurial studies from an early age, in order to teach children entrepreneurial skills which are essential for success in life.

 The EFK was developed as an educational project, which aims to increase access to entrepreneurship education in the K-12 system.

 The program consists of two parts of your choice:

 Part One - Deals with entrepreneurial skills and student empowerment.
 This section includes lesson plans prepared for teachers for teaching and introducing the skills of the entrepreneur to young children in an easy-going and fun fashion, while identifying and fostering the personal strengths of each student.

 Part Two - Entrepreneurship for Kids Program for students in the 4th grade and above.
 The program includes ready-to-teach modules with a wide range of topics from the entrepreneurial path, as well as the process of developing initiatives within the school.